 Under cross-examination, Mita stated that 'Arihia paid for all.
 Nobody had any money but her.
 I drank six glasses, Arihia had seven, Taro had four, Mihikorama had perhaps six, Pererika had three.
 I got drunk and went to bed, and could not cook'.
 Taro Mekai corroborated his evidence, adding that 'Arihia was scalded, and placed in the hands of the Maori doctors.
 Their decision was that her death arose from scalding and witchcraft'.
-A Pakeha witness testified to having seen Arihia enter the hotel sober and leave it drunk, and had commented to Te Matatu, 'That he had often seen Arihia drunk before, but never saw her in such a state that she could not keep her legs'.
-161
+A Pakeha witness, Alfred Andrew Fuller Allom, 164 testified to having seen Arihia enter the hotel sober and leave it drunk, and had commented to Te Matatu, 'That he had often seen Arihia drunk before, but never saw her in such a state that she could not keep her legs'.
+165

-The hearing was adjourned to the end of the month, when Werahiko gave further evidence.
+The hearing was adjourned until the end of the month, when Werahiko gave further evidence.
 On the morning of 1 September 'I received £5 from Wilson.
 I gave Arihia £1 to pay a debt due to Te Retui.
 I also gave her 10s in Morrison's hotel.
 After Arihia died Te Retiu came to me, and asked me for that pound'.
 (Clearly Arihia had spent it drinking with her friends.)
 A Pakeha witness staying at Ohinemutu for his health saw Arihia supplied with only one drink, and did not consider she was drunk when she left the hotel.
+He 'was very much surprised to hear that she had become drunk and was scalded'.
 A policeman stated that after her death he had seen Mihikorama, 'who informed him that she was in Arihia's company the morning she got scalded.
 That they had both got drunk together' in the hotel.
 Te Tehi had confirmed that 'drunkenness was the cause of her being scalded'.